sispop-dev/sispop/README.md

 ## Information

 Sispop is a private cryptocurrency based on Monero.
-Sispop currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Lokinet) and a messenger that offers private communications based on the Signal protocol (Session).
+Sispop currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Sispopnet) and a messenger that offers private communications based on the Signal protocol (Session).

 More information on the project can be found on the website and in the whitepaper.